lexermal/website-weixler-me/blog/K3s/DRAFT-Adding a private registry.md

-## Configure the registry on a node
+## Configure the registry on every node
 ```sudo nano /etc/rancher/k3s/registries.yaml```

 Write the following in that file: